-Upon the death of a member of an employee's immediate family, a classification referenced in Section 6500 shall be allowed such bereavement leave with pay as is actually necessary to take care of funeral arrangements or to attend the funeral, but not to exceed three (3) working days, or, one workweek as determined by the employee's assigned work schedule, if the death occurs 250 miles or more from the employee's place of residence.
-If the death does not occur 250 miles or more from the employee's place of residence, then the employee shall be allowed additional bereavement leave without pay not to exceed two (2) working days, except that an employee may use vacation, personal leave, accrued and available sick leave, or compensatory time off that is otherwise available to the employee.
+(e) Irrespective of the leave limits provided in this section, an employee may use vacation, personal leave, accrued and available sick leave, or compensatory time off that is otherwise available to the employee.

 For the purposes of this section, "immediate family" means spouse, state-registered domestic partner, or the employee's or spouse's/domestic partner's child, parent, brother, sister, stepparent, stepchild, grandparent, grandchild, aunt or uncle.
-An employee, if requested by Metropolitan, within thirty (30) days of the first day of the leave, shall provide documentation of the death of the family member.
 As used in this section, "documentation" includes, but is not limited to, a death certificate, a published obituary, or written verification of death, burial, or memorial services from a mortuary, funeral home, burial society, crematorium, religious institution, or governmental agency.

-The bereavement leave shall be completed within three (3) months of the date of death of the family member.
+'''

 M.I.
 37912 - October 17, 1989; amended by M. I. 45943 - October 12, 2004; amended by M.I.
 53058 - December 13, 2022; amended by M.I.
-53569 - March 12, 2024.
+53569 - March 12, 2024; amend first paragraph and split first paragraph into two separate paragraphs (the second half paragraph portion relocated to the final unnumbered paragraph in this section, add new subparagraphs (a) - (e), amend final paragraph by M.I.
+(M.I. to be Determined) - July 8, 2025.

+'''